UniMath/agda-unimath/src/foundation/cantor-schroder-bernstein-escardo.lagda.md

 Given a pair of mutual maps `f : A → B` and `g : B → A` such that

 1. the maps `f` and `g` satisfy double negation elimination on their fibers
-2. For every element `x : A` it is decidable wheter `x` is a perfect image of `g` relative to `f`
+2. For every element `x : A` it is decidable whether `x` is a perfect image of `g` relative to `f`
 3. `g` is injective
 4. `f` is π₀-trivial